spryker/spryker-docs/docs/pbc/all/cart-and-checkout/manage-using-glue-api/retrieving-customer-carts.md

 ## Installation

-For details on the modules that provide the API functionality and how to install them, see [Glue API: Cart feature integration](/docs/pbc/all/cart-and-checkout/install-and-upgrade/install-the-cart-glue-api.html).
+For details on the modules that provide the API functionality and how to install them, see [Install the Cart Glue API](/docs/pbc/all/cart-and-checkout/install-and-upgrade/install-the-cart-glue-api.html).

 ## Retrieve customer’s carts